 Upon receiving a Floor Queue Position Request message from one floor participant interface, the floor control server interface:

-1. shall forward the Floor Queue Position Request message to the controlling MCPTT function.
+1. shall forward the Floor Queue Position Request message to the controlling MCPTT function if the controlling function is in the MCPTT system or to the floor control server state transition diagram for basic floor control operation towards the floor participant in the IWF if the controlling function is in the IWF.
 The Floor Queue Position Request message:

 a. shall include all fields included by the floor participant;